The Academy offers the chance to make your own films, learn from filmmaking professionals and grow your creative network.

 Are there further opportunities after the Academy has finished?

-Yes!
-You will be supported to apply for the BFI Residential Specialist and Craft Skills Programme.
 After the Academy you will become part of the growing alumni network that connects you with young filmmakers across the whole of the UK.
 You will hear about great opportunities in the film industry and continue your learning through online masterclasses and ace events such as the BAFTA career talks.

 I have some more questions.
 Who can I get in touch with?